Codecademy/docs/content/javascript/concepts/strings/terms/slice/slice.md

 ---
 Title: '.slice()'
-Description: 'Returns a selected portion of an array.'
+Description: 'Returns a selected portion of a string.'
 Subjects:
   - 'Web Development'
   - 'Computer Science'